-The following amendments will be effective for annual reporting periods beginning on or after January 1, 2023:
+The following amendments have been effective for annual reporting periods beginning on or after January 1, 2023:

-Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) - the amendments require that an entity discloses its material accounting policies, instead of its significant accounting policies.
+Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) - the amendments require that an entity discloses its material accounting policy information, instead of its significant accounting policies.
 Further amendments explain how an entity can identify a material accounting policy.